PCsXcetra/ToolsForParsingExcelData/README.md

   This tool will fail on sample like in the blogpost that use different layouts.

 Tool named:: "Parse_Zloader_Excel4_W-FORMULA-FILL" was designed to work with macrosheets that use formulas.
 It will work on blogpost sample.
+  To use this tool: Navigate to the xml version of the macrosheet of the type with formulas in it and select file and then click the button.